«

 Not surprisingly, house sitting takes some advanced planning, making inquiries, email exchanges.
 Often house owners require reference letters and/or police back-up checks.
 Sometimes they also require a cash deposit as guaruntee against damages, which house sitters will get back when the job is done.

-Mind My House is the group I belong to.
+Mind My House is the group I originally joined.
 You can find others with a Google Search.

 House swapping